 The IASP Pain Research Forum (PRF) is a nexus of news, insight, and conversation for the international pain research community.
 PRF delivers news and analysis of the latest research findings, conference reports, weekly roundups of the published scientific literature, reader-generated commentary and discussion, webinars, interviews, and community and research resources.

-RELIEF, PRF's companion site, publishes clear summaries of research news, features, interviews, and podcasts for patients and the public.
-RELIEF’s aims to give readers the knowledge they need so they can spark and meaningfully contribute to national and international conversations about ways to advance pain treatment and care.
+RELIEF, PRF's companion site, publishes clear summaries of research news, features, interviews, and podcasts for patients and the wider public.
+RELIEF aims to give readers the knowledge they need so they can spark and meaningfully contribute to national and international conversations about ways to advance pain treatment and care.

 Education.
 IASP sponsors research symposia on specific pain-related topics and provides grants, awards, and fellowships to support international pain research.
 Through its Developing Countries Project, IASP offers grants and education programs to improve pain education for clinicians in developing countries.